 The median list price for homes in Durango varies, depending on the area of the city.
 The median list price in the 81301 zip code with some of Durango's expensive neighborhoods is $687,500, while the 81147 zip code's median list price with some of Durango's affordable communities is $520,000.

 For a one-bedroom apartment, the median rent in Durango is $1,830.
 The median rent for a two-bedroom apartment is $2,400, while a four-bedroom home's median rent is $3,900.
 Just like homes, the median rent depends on the area of the city.
 For example, the average for the 81301 zip code is $1,850, while apartments in the 81303 zip code average $2,400.

 The cost of utilities in Durango is slightly above the U.S. average, with a cost index of 102.8.
 The utilities cost index for all of Colorado is slightly lower than Durango, at 98.4.

-Cost of utilities—including electricity, heating, cooling, water and garbage—averages about $147 per month for a 915-square-foot apartment.
+The cost of utilities—including electricity, heating, cooling, water, and garbage—averages about $175 per month.
 Internet service averages about $60 a month.